cosmos/cosmos-sdk/x/feegrant/spec/01_concepts.md

 ## DeductGrantedFeeDecorator

 `feegrant` module also adds a `DeductGrantedFeeDecorator` ante handler.
-Whenever a transaction is being executed with `granter` field set, then this ante handler will check whether `payer` and `granter` has proper fee allowance grant in state.
+Whenever a transaction is being executed with `granter` field set, then this ante handler will check whether `payer` and `granter` have proper fee allowance grant in state.
 If it exists the fees will be deducted from the `granter`'s account address.
 If the `granter` field isn't set then this ante handler works as normal fee deductor.